argyleink/ScrollSnapExplainers/js-snapChanged/readme.md

 #### SnapEvent.alignedSnapAreas{Block|Inline}

-It's possible for multiple snap areas within a snapport to appear visually snap-aligned, even though user-agent only selected one element as they must know which elements to track during layout shifts.
+It is possible for multiple snap areas within a snapport to appear visually snap-aligned, even though user-agents only select one element as they must know which element to track during layout shifts.
 For this case, it might be worth considering whether to expose the set of elements which are so aligned.